-Recent concerto highlights include his debuts with the New York Philharmonic, Cleveland Orchestra, London Philharmonic Orchestra, Orchestre National de Lille, and BBC Philharmonic, as well as Dallas, Detroit, Seattle, Milwaukee, Utah, Rochester, and Kansas City Symphonies.
+Fung served as Artist-in-Residence with the Royal Philharmonic Orchestra for the 2023-2024 season, appearing at London's Cadogan Hall and touring the UK with the orchestra.
+Other notable appearances of late include his debuts with the New York Philharmonic, Cleveland Orchestra, Orchestre National de Lille, and BBC Philharmonic, as well as the Baltimore, Dallas, Detroit, Seattle, Milwaukee, Utah, Rochester, and Kansas City Symphonies.

 Fung made his recital debut at Carnegie Hall in 2021 and was described by Bachtrack as "one of those rare musicians with a Midas touch: he quickly envelopes every score he plays in an almost palpable golden aura."
-Other recent highlights include returns to the Wigmore Hall and appearances at the Verbier, Dresden, Leoš Janáček International, and Tsinandali Festivals, Cello Biennale Amsterdam, Bravo!
+Other recent highlights include returns to Wigmore Hall and appearances at the Verbier, Dresden, Leoš Janáček International, and Tsinandali Festivals, Cello Biennale Amsterdam, Bravo!
 Vail, Grant Park Music Festival and the Aspen Music Festival.

-Alongside demonstrating a mastery of the canon with his impeccable technique, Fung brings exceptional insight into the depths of contemporary repertoire, championing composers such as Unsuk Chin, Katherine Balch, and Anna Clyne.
-In 2023, under the baton of Gemma New and with the Dallas Symphony, Fung gave the world premiere of Katherine Balch's whisper concerto with "jaw-dropping brilliance" (Dallas Morning News) as the dedicatee of the work.
+In addition to demonstrating a mastery of the canon with his impeccable technique, Fung brings exceptional insight into the depths of contemporary repertoire, championing composers such as Unsuk Chin, Katherine Balch, and Anna Clyne.
+In 2023, under the baton of Gemma New and with the Dallas Symphony, Fung gave the world premiere of Katherine Balch's whisper concerto with "jaw-dropping brilliance" (Dallas Morning News) as the dedicatee of the work; he gave its UK premiere February 2024 with the BBC Philharmonic, conducted by Joshua Weilerstein.

-A winner of the 2017 Young Concert Artists International Auditions and the 2017 Astral National Auditions, Fung has taken the top prizes at the 2018 Alice & Eleonore Schoenfeld

-International String Competition, the 2016 George Enescu International Cello Competition, and the 2015 Johansen International Competition for Young String Players, among others.
+A winner of the 2017 Young Concert Artists International Auditions and the 2017 Astral National Auditions, Fung has taken the top prizes at the 2018 Alice & Eleonore Schoenfeld International String Competition, the 2016 George Enescu International Cello Competition, and the 2015 Johansen International Competition for Young String Players, among others.
 He was selected as a 2016 US Presidential Scholar for the Arts and was awarded the 2016 Landgrave von Hesse Prize at the Kronberg Academy Cello Masterclasses.

 Fung was a Borletti-Buitoni Trust Fellowship Winner in 2022 and awarded an Avery Fisher Career Grant in 2020.
-He was named to WXQR's Artist Propulsion Lab in 2023.
+As a participant in WXQR's Artist Propulsion Lab in 2023, he wrote The Elves and the Cello Maker, a radio play in which he also performed.
 Fung has been featured on NPR's Performance Today and has appeared six times on NPR's From the Top.
-He plays a 1717 cello by David Tecchler of Rome, kindly loaned to him through the Beare's International Violin Society by a generous benefactor.
-He was appointed to the faculty of The Juilliard School in 2024.
+He performs on a circa 1735 cello by Domenico Montagnana, on loan from a generous benefactor, and the 1696 "Lord Aylesford" Strad, on loan from the Nippon Music Foundation.
+2024-2025 marks Fung's first season on the cello faculty at his alma mater, The Juilliard School.